 Andrée begins to see.

 Andrée already, to her mother’s chagrin, lives rent free.
 But she gets it, how Sam might need six months or a year, maybe more, to build his house.
 Leo has talked to her about inspectors.
 You do so much work, you wait for the inspector.
 Say Melody pays nine hundred rent.
 That’s what…fifty-four hundred, up?
-Save that, and you could buy a car, for one.
+Save that, you could buy a car, for one.
 Andrée tries to catch her mother’s eye.
 Could Karen have missed this?

 “Sam,” Karen says, picking up from Melody this effect of echolocation.
 Her words bounce off Sam and Melody hears them.
 “Show her the bedrooms.”

 She scans the channels for a comedy show, or a scary movie.
 These are the only things Andrée watches.
 And they’re kind of the same.
 She has never not laughed at a scary movie.
 This one, that she settles on, is called Snowfall.
-Title in frosty letters; the “o” a skull.
+Title in frosty letters; O a skull.
 She’s seen it.
 The serial killer jeers at the ghost.
 Too bad.
 He plods the snow with his back to the camera, wearing the same buffalo plaid the creepy caretaker wears.
 Or vice versa.
 They both plod.

-Andrée takes her thumb off the button and watches as the smart girl and the dumb girl, the panicky guy, the hero, and the token black guy, get spooked by a nasty bang, bang, bang at the door.
+Andrée takes her thumb off the button and watches as the smart girl and the dumb girl, the panicky guy, the hero, the token black guy, get spooked by a nasty bang, bang, bang at the door.
 The hero volunteers to go check.
 He laughs, nervous.

 “But it’s only the wind.”